ashkanvg/cuJSON/paper_reproduced/scripts/README.md

 ./setup.sh
 ```

-It contains three scripts, `./setup/install_gpjson.sh` will download GraalVM (a dependency for gpjson) as well as clone and build gpjson.
+> **Note**: It contains three scripts, `./setup/install_gpjson.sh` will download GraalVM (a dependency for gpjson) as well as clone and build gpjson.
 It's output also advises on what environment variables need to be set. `./setup/setup_cudf_env.sh` will setup cudf within a conda environment following steps from their documentation (https://github.com/rapidsai/cudf). `./setup/clean.sh` will just clean up the installation of gpjson, graalvm, and remove the cudf_env conda environment.

+> **Note**: MetaJSON is not included in performance tests as it requires very huge compile time and only works for a few simplified test cases without branches.
+We include it only to show that our proposed method outperforms it.
+MetaJSON discusses how to parse JSON objects with a fixed JSON schema, which greatly simplifies the task of data de-serialization.
+However, if you want to test meta-json, you can follow their github repository: https://github.com/mis-wut/meta-json-parser .
+For datasets, please refer to our `dataset` folder and its corresponding `readme` since we have specific json files the preprocessed for `meta-json`.
+Per each dataset, you should manually replace the `data_def.cuh` (from the metaJSON files) with the requested dataset .cuh file (from google drive), later follow the running and compiling commands of meta-json repository (https://github.com/mis-wut/meta-json-parser).

 ## 📊 Run all experiments
 We have added a new script called `run_experiments.sh`, which executes all experiments and generates the final figures and tables presented in the paper.
 For other methods, their libraries are already included in the `related_works` folder.
 If you need for further manually scritps checking and runnign per each figure you can follow the following subsections.